saltstack-formulas/kubernetes-formula/docs/README.rst

 ``kubernetes.node``
 ^^^^^^^^^^^^^^^^^^^

-This state installs kubernetes node GNU/Linux only (see https://kubernetes.io/docs/concepts/architecture/nodes)
+This state installs kubernetes node on Windows/MacOS/Linux only (see https://kubernetes.io/docs/concepts/architecture/nodes)

 ``kubernetes.node.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This state uninstalls kubernetes node GNU/Linux only.
+This state uninstalls kubernetes node on Windows/MacOS/Linux only.

 ``kubernetes.sigs``
 ^^^^^^^^^^^^^^^^^^^